Sushmit-Biswas/Mock-Mate/README.md

 ---

 <p align="center">
   🚀 <b>Welcome to MockMate!</b> Master your interview skills with our intelligent AI interviewer that delivers personalized feedback.
-From technical challenges to behavioral questions, we've got you covered! 🤖💼
+Whether you're facing technical challenges or behavioral questions, our platform has you covered!
+Plus, take advantage of our <b>Resume Checker</b> to fine-tune your resume and boost your chances at landing your dream job! 🤖💼
 </p>

 <p align="center">